 I am a historian of the twentieth-century United States.
 My research and teaching explore histories of gender, sexuality, and race; law enforcement and the state; and feminist activisms in the modern United States.
 My first book, The Streets Belong to Us: Sex, Race, and Police Power from Segregation to Gentrification, is a history of sexual policing between Prohibition and the rise of broken windows policing in the 1980s.
 My second project, Going Ballistic: A Concealed History of Feminism and Guns, traces the genealogy of women’s gun politics from the armed feminist Left of the 1970s to the contemporary Second Amendment mobilization.
+Going Ballistic has been supported by a Laurance S. Rockefeller Visiting Faculty Fellowship at Princeton University and an ACLS Faculty Fellowship.

-During the 2024-2025 academic year, I will be a Laurance S. Rockefeller Visiting Faculty Fellow at Princeton University.
 I teach U.S. gender history at the University of Texas at Dallas.
 I received my PhD in History from Brown University with a Certificate in Gender and Sexuality Studies.
 Essays adapted from The Streets Belong to Us have appeared in the Journal of American History and the Journal of Social History.
 I have published op-eds, review essays, and interviews in the Washington Post, Boston Review, Bitch, and elsewhere.

 Send me an email: agf at utdallas dot edu